Updated Wednesday, June 24

 - In-person office functions are as limited as possible to ensure essential operations.
 Hard surfaces will be regularly sanitized.
 Staff will continue to work and meet remotely.

-- All groups, including ministry teams, of 10 or less may request to meet in the building.
+- All groups, including ministry teams, of 10 or fewer may request to meet in the building.
 One group at a time will be permitted to meet in the building.
 Groups must agree to observe gathering limits and physical distancing protocols, as outlined in the Messiah Care Covenant (coming soon).

 - All groups are required to sanitize their meeting area before and after their meeting.
 Cleaning supplies and instructions will be provided by Messiah Church.